Updated on 8 March 2018: Added details on local price and availability.

 In addition, RapidCharge has been brought to the X1 family, which allows you to get to 80 per cent charge in 60 minutes using the 65W AC adapter.
 Lenovo is also claiming up to 15 hours of battery life on its 57Wh battery, but I’ll have to test this out for myself.

-The X1 Carbon can be equipped with up to an Intel Core i7 vPro processor, 16GB of RAM, and a 1TB PCIe SSD.
-It starts at US$1,709, and I’ll update once there’s news on local price and availability.
+You can get the X1 Carbon with Windows 10 Pro (64-bit) and equip it with up to an 8th-generation Intel Core i7 vPro processor, 16GB of LPDDR3 2,133MHz RAM, and a 1TB PCIe SSD.
+It starts at S$2,999, and will be available to buy here come 18 March.